matthieugomez/statar/README.md

 statar
 ======

-A *beta* set of R commands for Stata users built on dplyr and data.table.
+A set of R commands for Stata users built on dplyr and data.table.

 1. The package adds the following vector functions.
 In particular, they can be used inside `dplyr::mutate`